Academic

 Teaching Staff

-Teacher establishment is based on the ability of teaching staff doing effective and efficient work.
+Teacher establishment is based on teaching staff doing effective and efficient work.
 KYS practices the optimum load for each teacher using Total Student Load and Total Period Load approaches.
-Teaching staff are not over burdened with work and they could give quality time to the students they are in contact with.
+Teaching staff are not over burdened with work so that they can have quality contact time with students.
+Teaching staff are expected to be highly professional in dealing with students providing good instructional leadership and engaging in accountable talks.

 Student Centredness